sparanoid/almace-scaffolding/_app/_posts/note/2014-06-12-getting-started.md

 $ grunt amsf-update --branch=feat/service-worker
 ```

-The branch `master` is the one which is always available to checkout and also has the latest changes:
+The branch `master` is the one which is always available to check out and also has the latest changes:

 ```sh
 $ grunt amsf-update --branch=master